NiskuT/Civilization/Rules/rules-summary.md

    </td>
   </tr>
   <tr>
-   <td colspan="5" >Caravan can start from any city, even if it is not a major one
+   <td colspan="5" >Caravan can start from any city, even if it is not a mature one
    </td>
   </tr>
 </table>